Guidelines & FAQs

 Change of sport

-Students wishing to change sport may make a request using the Change of Sport Form, available from the Director of Sport.
-This must be filled in and accepted before the change can take place.
+Students wishing to change sport may make a request through the Director of Sport.
 Consideration will be given to numbers already in that sport, game commitments and maintenance of standards in each sport.
 The final decision is made by the Director of Sport.

 Game venues and times will be relayed via coaches and/or sports noticeboard.
 Midweek and weekend fixtures are published on the College sports website under 'Fixtures'.